- ryancarraher1

 This is similar to the way some plant roots, when presented with various paths, will opt to follow the path providing access to water.
 While plants can interpret which direction they need to grow in order to maintain or maximize survival, they cannot measure or assign quantitative value to these impulses.
 When performers enter this mindset, there is ideally no conscious, aesthetic shaping of the performance, but rather an essential survivalist desire to persist, thereby defaulting performative control to organic, realtime perceptive and physical responses.
 These responses take the form of inorganic [8] combinations within their vocal apparatus and the expression of their unique physicality and limitations.

 I argue that the severity of cognitive load and its resultant overload, is directly related to the degree and nature of parametric polyphony.
 The level of cognitive strain, experienced by the performer, can be predicted and controlled as a compositional device through adjustments in parametric polyphony.
 This was the underlying compositional consideration I was working with during the composing process.
-In practice, this hypothesis was rendered valid as I worked with vocalist Rose Hegele in preparation of the premiere of …most of Us…

 Concepts in Practice

 It is interesting that Rose started with this tactic.
 It is a clear implementation of her habitualized method with which she approaches new pieces.
 A method which she has no doubt acquired, developed, and modified through her years in conservatory and prior performance experience with the Western canon.
-When confronted with this new, unfamiliar notational system, her first instinct was to apply what she knows; attempt to probe the unknown with her normal, acquired sense-making techniques.
+When confronted with this new, unfamiliar notational system, her first instinct was to apply what she knows; attempt to probe the unknown with her hard-won sense-making techniques.
 When these techniques were inefficient, adaptation became imperative.

 On the other hand, there are sections where parameters are left coupled together, or proceed with a similar morphology, resulting in a diminished cognitive load.
 In these moments, the relationship between what is on the page and what is performed is stabilized.
 Traditional performance habits are more useful in these sections.
 Cognitive bandwidth is also freed up to allow for more conscious, emotional expression to be inflected on the performance.
 Rose was able to effect more control and consistency in these moments.
 I was very surprised to experience how effective these moments are in the context of the piece.
 There is a moment [10] where, after a barrage of incomprehensible text, a clear phrase is heard.
-Not only is a semantic meaning finally expressed, it is expressed in a more confident manner which clearly effected the sonic character of the vocalizations.
+Not only is semantic meaning finally expressed, it is expressed in a more confident manner which clearly effected the sonic character of the vocalizations.
 As an audience member, my attention was re-engaged and my interests heightened.
 Rose expressed that these moments were characterized by a sense of relief and allowed her more of an opportunity to utilize her learned performance habits.

 Failure as Identity